 - (a) The operator shall specify a method to establish minimum flight altitudes that provide the required terrain clearance for all route segments to be flown in IFR. - (b) The pilot-in-command shall establish minimum flight altitudes for each flight based on this method.
 The minimum flight altitudes shall not be lower than those published by the State overflown.

 AMC1 SPO.OP.125 Minimum obstacle clearance altitudes IFR flights

 Commercially available information specifying minimum obstacle clearance altitudes may be used.

-SPO.OP.130 Fuel and oil supply aeroplanes
+SPO.OP.130 Fuel/energy scheme - aeroplanes and helicopters